 Reconnect with Past Attendees

-This is great way to maintain relationships with contacts you've met at prior events.
+This is a great way to maintain relationships with contacts you've met at previous events.
 Touch base with them leading up to the conference, and schedule time to catch up over a break or grab dinner together.

-New connections can be made on every square foot of the conference; that is, unless you are on your phone or computer the entire time.
+New connections can be made on every square foot of the conference; unless you are on your phone or computer the entire time.
 Keep your head up.
-Now is the time to connect with people eye-to-eye.
+Now is the time to connect with people at eye level.

 I hope you find these networking tips useful in expanding your network and uncovering your next big idea!
-If you have some insight that you'd like to share, feel free to drop a note in the comments section of this blog.
+What are your top networking tips and tricks?
+Feel free to comment below!